|

 County Armagh, Ireland.
 Having a brief encounter with the classical

-genre, she quickly became frustrated and turned her violin into a
+genre, she eventually turned her violin into a

 fiddle by trading Minuets for Jigs.
-Her musical influences include Maurice Lennon, Colin Farrell, Richard Wood, Shooglenifty, and the wonderfully
+Her musical influences include Maurice Lennon, Colin Farrell, Angus R. Grant, and the wonderfully

-creative, and talented people she plays in Cookeilidh with.
+creative, and talented people she plays with in Cookeilidh.
 Kim plays a "Bradivarius" fiddle,

 handmade by Bradley Higgins of Hartford, NY. |